Albrecht-S/fltk/README.CMake.txt

 CMake" features.

-Unfortunately this module has to be used if the FLTK library wasn't built with CMake and CONFIG mode can't be used.
-In this case CMake falls back to MODUEL mode and find_package() uses this old CMake module.
+Unfortunately this module has to be used if the FLTK library wasn't built with CMake and thus CONFIG mode can't be used.
+In this case CMake falls back to MODULE mode and find_package() uses this old CMake module.

 There are plans to provide a FindFLTK.cmake module with FLTK 1.4.0 but this module is not yet written.
 Look here for further info if you need it...